wiltonlazary/korlibs/README.md

 [![](/logos/128/korag.png)](http://github.com/soywiz/korag)

 Fast and testeable GPU graphics and portable shaders for all frontend modern targets.
-Compatible with GL|ES, webgl.
+Compatible with GL|ES, WebGL.
 Future-proof: Designed to work with any modern architecture in the future like DirectX, Vulkan, Metal or whatever without changing any code at all.

 Intended for **frontend**.